Health and Medical Psychology Epigenetics and Lifestyle Medicine Health and Medical Humanities

 Quantitative Study(ies)

-Objective: This study aimed to examine how perceived benefits and barriers affect pregnant women’s behavioral intention to adhere to a healthy diet.
-Additionally, it assessed differences in behavioral intention based on age, education level, monthly income, and socioeconomic class.
+Objective: This study aims to examine the influence of perceived benefits and barriers on pregnant women's behavioral intention to adhere to a healthy diet and to identify significant differences in behavioral intention to adhere to a healthy diet among groups based on age, level of education, family monthly income, and socioeconomic class.